araex/mitk-gem/README.md

 3. Change to the build directory and run CMake `cd build; cmake ../src`
 4. Start the build `make -j 8`.
 This will take a long time (up to an hour) and requires internet access.
 5. Once compilation is finished, you can find the executable `MITK-GEM` in the directory `build/MITK-GEM-build/bin/`

+# Build instructions Windows
+Follow the instructions here http://www.mitk.org/wiki/Developer_Tutorial_(Microsoft_Windows)".
+Remember to save the source and the build in a ** very short ** top-level directory.

 # FAQ
 For questions regarding the usage of MITK-GEM, refer to our [application FAQ](http://araex.github.io/mitk-gem-site/#faq).